|

 Civil:

-In federal court the notice must be filed "within 30 days after
+In federal court the notice must be filed "within 30 days after the judgment

-the judgment or order appealed from is entered."
+or order appealed from is entered."
 Fed.
 R. App.
 P. 4(a).
-Note that the rule says 30 days from entry, not from service
+Note that the

+rule says 30 days from entry, not from service of notice of entry.
+While, the

-of entry by mail, the clerk's failure to do so does not affect the
+clerk is supposed to serve notice of entry by mail, the clerk's failure to do

-time to appeal.
+so does not affect the time to appeal.
 Fed.
 R. Civ.
-P. 77(d) (but see below with respect
+P. 77(d) (but see below with

-to relief from an untimely notice of appeal).
+respect to relief from an untimely notice of appeal).

 Upon the making of any of the following motions the time for appeal